WHAT IS PSYCHOANALYSIS?

 - Shepherd, C. and N. Beail, A systematic review of the effectiveness of psychoanalysis, psychoanalytic and psychodynamic psychotherapy with adults with intellectual and developmental disabilities: progress and challenges.
 Psychoanalytic Psychotherapy, 2017.
 31(1): p.
 94-117.

 - McWilliams, N., Psychoanalytic psychotherapy: A practitioner’s guide.
-2004: Guilford Press.
+2004, New York, NY: Guilford Press.

 - Greenson, R.R., The technique and practice of psychoanalysis: A memorial volume to Ralph R. Greenson.
 2016: Karnac Books.